Massimo Troisi

-Massimo Troisi ([ˈmassimo troˈiːzi]; 19 February 1953 – 4 June 1994) was an Italian actor, cabaret performer, screenwriter, and film director.
-He is best known for his works in the films I'm Starting from Three (1981) and Il Postino: The Postman (1994), for which he was posthumously nominated for two Oscars.
-Nicknamed "the comedian of feelings," he is considered one of the most important actors of Italian theater and cinema.
+Massimo Troisi ([ˈmassimo troˈiːzi]; 19 February 1953 – 4 June 1994) was an Italian actor, cabaret performer, comedian, screenwriter and film director.
+He is best known for his works in the films I'm Starting back from Three (1981) and Il Postino: The Postman (1994), for which he was posthumously nominated for two Oscars.
+Nicknamed "the comedian of feelings", he is considered one of the most important actors of Italian theater and cinema.

 Early years and TV star

 Troisi was born into a large family in San Giorgio a Cremano, a town near Naples.
 His father Alfredo was a train engineer.
 Some of his family experiences were later told in his first films.
-After secondary school, Troisi wrote some poems inspired by his favourite author, Pier Paolo Pasolini, and, in 1969, started to play in a small local theatre together with some childhood friends (including Lello Arena and Enzo Decaro).
-The early death of his mother condemned Troisi to a harsh period of activity, which is said to have had a role in the development of his increasingly serious heart problems which were brought on during his teenage years from bouts of rheumatic fever.
-(In 1976 he had to visit the United States for a heart valve operation, the expenses for which were paid with the help of his friends.)
+After secondary school, Troisi wrote some poems inspired by his favourite author, Pier Paolo Pasolini, winning a youth poetry prize in his name, while also imitating him in sketches.
+In 1969 he started to play in a small local theatre together with some childhood friends (including Lello Arena and Enzo Decaro).

+Trois's increasingly serious heart problems began in his teenage years, after he suffered from a bout of rheumatic fever.
+In 1976 he had to visit the United States for a heart valve operation, the expenses for which were paid with the help of his friends.

 Troisi started his artistic career as a cabaret showman in 1972, as a member of the comic trio called "I Saraceni" ("The Saracens") and, later, "La Smorfia" (from the name of the "book of the numbers" traditionally used in Naples for lottery and tombola, but also meaning "the face", as in "to make a face").
 His mates were De Caro and Arena.
 They gained national fame on the radio and increased it consistently from 1977 onwards eventually becoming TV stars with the shows Non Stop, La sberla (1978) and Luna Park (1979).
 Troisi soon gained the status of leader of the trio.
 He was noted for his use of facial mimicry and of apparently confused speech—in these he drew inspiration from such famous figures of Neapolitan comedy as Totò, and Eduardo and Peppino De Filippo.